Services · Hybrid Models

 The Hybrid Advantage

 Pure in silico tools are fast and cover thousands of compounds — but carry inherent uncertainty and have limited applicability domain.
 In vivo approaches are gold-standard but slow, expensive, and have ethical issues.
+In vitro models provide experimentally grounded biological evidence and are more scalable and ethically favorable than in vivo studies; however, they may not fully capture organism-level complexity or long-term adverse outcomes.
 Hybrid models combine in silico with in vitro to predict the outcome of in vivo experiments.

 We implemented a hybrid model specifically designed to predict the outcome of a chemical-induced two-year rodent carcinogenicity test based on the structure of the compound and its biological response to various in vitro tests.